Get answers to your questions about pregnant patients and the COVID-19 booster shot.

 Simulation is gaining increasing recognition as a valuable teaching technique as residency program hours are shortened.
 It also strongly reinforces standard teaching techniques for students, residents and staff through hands-on learning.
 Professional organizations such as American College of Obstetricians and Gynecologists (ACOG) are becoming more cognizant of the need to demonstrate surgical skill certification and maintenance of such.
 The simulation room at Massachusetts General Hospital is an exciting opportunity for the Department of Obstetrics & Gynecology to create programs that are uniquely suited to our fields and needs.

-The Noelle 575 is a wireless, state-of-the-art obstetrical model with monitoring of both baby and maternal vital signs that can be programmed to simulate routine or complicated clinical scenarios.
+The CAE Lucina is a wireless, state-of-the-art obstetrical model with monitoring of both baby and maternal vital signs that can be programmed to simulate routine or complicated clinical scenarios.
 Our residents and staff can practice complicated situations such as shoulder dystocia, operative vaginal and breech delivery.

-Since Noelle is a wireless free-standing model, she can be transferred to the labor and delivery floor for use in multidisciplinary obstetric emergency exercises.
-The benefit of these “in situ” simulations is that they replicate clinical scenarios on location and allow direct observation of the team’s mobilization of personnel and resources on the labor unit.
-Over the years, our safety drills team has developed emergency exercises in maternal code from amniotic fluid embolism, a massive post partum hemorrhage and a case of ante-partum seizure in a pre-eclamptic patient in triage.
+Since Lucina is a wireless free-standing model, she can be transferred to MGH Learning Lab, the Edwards Simulated Operating Room, or our labor and delivery floor for use in multidisciplinary obstetric emergency exercises.
+By using both the MGH Learning lab and our own delivery unit as locations for simulation care, we are able to replicate clinical scenarios that maximize patient safety, and allow direct observation of the team’s mobilization of personnel and resources on the labor unit.
+Over the years, our safety drills team has developed emergency exercises in maternal crisis management.
+Our scenarios range from a massive post-partum hemorrhage to anesthesia complications.
+Over the past decade, our team has coordinated over 50 simulated scenarios and provided education for over 100 providers every year.

 During these exercises, communication, mutual respect, cross monitoring and the importance of the specific roles of each member of the team are emphasized.
 These drills have reinforced the close professional relationships between the obstetricians, midwives, and anesthesia and nursing teams on the labor unit.
 The broad staff involvement has clearly demonstrated the commitment to patient safety.

-Our safety drills team is working with the Yawkey gynecology and obstetric clinics to develop a rapid response team scenario.
+Our safety drills team is working with the Yawkey outpatient clinics to develop a rapid response team scenario.
 This multidisciplinary simulation will involve all doctors, nurses and medical assistants reinforcing the emergency medical response protocol for a patient emergency occurring in the outpatient setting.

 Laparoscopy, often known as minimally invasive surgery or “band-aid surgery,” is a surgical technique performed through small incisions in the abdomen.
 Laparoscopic simulation is used as part of a new provider’s training and to maintain compliance of those already trained including: